I Finally Accepted My Autism Diagnosis of ~30 Years Ago

 And I pasted them into Perplexity.

-Then I watched the little spinner do its thing.
+Then I watched the little Perplexity spinner icon do its thing.

 And what came back stopped me cold.